DCazaresRamirez/Project1_RealEstate/README.md

   - Use appropriate visualization techniques to effectively convey insights into the distribution patterns of homelessness.

 ## Data Integration

+- Note that due to time constraints, we were unable to integrate how the demographics of the homeless populations affects their sheltered status.

 1. **Integrate Homelessness Data:**
    - Align homelessness count data with demographic characteristics and housing type/sheltered status data by state and year.